NaimKabir/ethical-consumption/README.md

 ## Community

 The mapping between products, companies, and objective reporting on ethical or unethical behavior is painstakingly maintained by a dedicated community.
 Though, to start, the editing community will be restricted to a dedicated and selective few, it is designed to be a community effort where we collectively maintain the truth on corporate behaviors.

+The community operates on purchasepedia.org, a site powered by open-source [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) technology (just like Wikipedia).
+Using the native abstraction of `Category` labels to tag company pages with various ethical deeds and misdeeds, our group of volunteer editors powers moral purchasing habits.

 # Development

-You can build the project with:

-`bazel build //...`

 The development server can be started with:

 `dc up`

+This will set up database tables and a Wiki as well.
+(Any 'secrets' or passwords used tp set up local development Wiki are for local use only--none are used for production.)

+The Wiki is can be accessed at `localhost:8080` and has basic [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) functionality.

 The development server can be taken down with: